opnsense/docs/source/develop.rst

 .. image:: /development/images/ideas_join_the_development.jpg

 The OPNsense® project invites developers to start developing with OPNsense:
-"For your own purpose or even better to join us in creating the best FreeBSD based open source firewall available!"
+"For your own purpose or even better to join us in creating the best HardenedBSD based open source firewall available!"
 The development workflow & build process have been redesigned to make it more straightforward and easy for developers to build OPNsense.